extrel-hg/world2pixel/README.md

 ## Examples:

-Examples as of now are outdated.
-They come from version 0.1.0.
+<b>Examples as of now are outdated!
+They come from version 0.1.0.</b>

 ### Small scale:

-`.\world2pixel.exe 51.21654, 17.36196 250 1500 1.7 2`  renders the following map (assuming a file called gol.gol exists in current directory, and it contains data for Wroclaw):
+`.\world2pixel.exe 51.21654, 17.36196 250 1500 1.7 2`  renders the following map (assuming a file called gol.gol exists in current directory, and it contains data for Olesnica):
 ![alt text](world2pixel.png)

 Comparing it to the OSM render: